iobroker-community-adapters/ioBroker.smappee/README.md

 Create an instance of the smappee-adapter and enter username & password you specified configuring your mqtt-broker.

+If you use other than ioBrokers MQTT-Adapter with default settings, you can optionally specifiy the connection to your MQTT Broker (host & port).

-please give the adapter some minutes to read the data from your smappy device.
+Please give the adapter some minutes to read the data from your smappy device.